joaocasr/figma2vuejs/README.md

 ## Aditional Resources

-For an in-depth analysis of the evaluation, including metrics visualizations, image comparisons, and details on the ResNet models and parameters, check the <a href="/evaluation/eval.ipynb">evaluation</a> jupyter notebook.
+For an in-depth analysis of the evaluation, including metrics visualizations, prototype and web UI comparisons, and details on the ResNet models and parameters used, check the <a href="/evaluation/eval.ipynb">evaluation</a> jupyter notebook.
+For an analysis of the Vue code generated for the test prototypes, consult the following <a href="https://github.com/joaocasr/vue-generated">github repo</a>.

 ## Publication